Clemapfel/jluna/docs/installation.md

 # Creating a Project with jluna

-The following is a step-by-step guide on how to install jluna, and how to create our own C++ application using jluna from scratch.
+The following is a step-by-step guide on how to install jluna, and how to create your own C++ application using jluna from scratch.

 ### Table of Contents
 1. [Installing jluna](#installing-jluna)<br>